RepReach/hiring-exercises/frontend/instructions.md

 2. Filter the list of doctors by free text search
 3. Filter the list of doctors by different properties
 	1. See only doctors that have scheduling enabled
-	2. *Stretch Goal* Filter a list of doctors by specific procedures (i.e. only doctors that
+	2. **Stretch Goal** Filter a list of doctors by specific procedures (i.e. only doctors that do Botox)

 ## API Spec
 The doctor data will come from the following api:
 #### NOTE:
 You do not need to create an api or database layer.
 You can just mock results.
-The example data is found in /frontend/
+The example data is found in [doctor_data.json](frontend/doctor_data.json)
 ```
 GET /api/v1/doctors